Family Vacation Activities in Jacksonville, Fla., for Children with Special Needs

 Families traveling with a child on the autism spectrum or with special needs can find plenty to see and do in Jacksonville, Fla.

-Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime in Jacksonville.
+These Jacksonville locations and attractions will help you make family travel memories, whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore.

 Places to explore in and around Jacksonville: